-The Associate Core Program is divided into two basic categories - common learning experiences, which total six credits; and learning experiences in Areas of Understanding, which vary from nine to thirteen credits, depending on the major.
+The Associate Core Program is divided into two basic categories - common learning experiences, which total three credits (Foundations for Accelerated Learning); and learning experiences in five Areas of Understanding, which vary from 15-16 credits, depending on the major.
 This Core Program is based upon broad learning themes to form a cohesive and useful liberal arts foundation for more intensive learning in the major.